Flow cytometry: Fluidics system of a flow cytometer

 Cells must pass uniformly through the center of focused laser beams to accurately measure optical properties of cells in any flow cytometer.
 The purpose of the fluidic system is to move the cells one by one through the lasers beam and throughout the instrument.
 Fluidics in a flow cytometer with cell sorting capabilities also use the stream to carry sorted cells into collection tubes or wells.

 Hydrodynamic focusing

 For precise positioning of cells in a liquid jet, hydrodynamic focusing is used in most cytometers.
 The cells in suspension enter into the instrument enclosed by an outer sheath fluid.
 The sample core is maintained in the center of the sheath fluid.
-The sample input rate or how fast the cells flow through to the laser interrogation can be controlled by the pressure of the sheath fluid on the sample core.
+The sample input rate or the volume of cells that flow through to the laser interrogation can be controlled by the pressure of the sheath fluid on the sample core.
 Under optimal conditions, the central fluid stream and sheath fluid do not mix.